eclipse-basyx/basyx-java-server-sdk/basyx.submodelservice/basyx.submodelservice.component/example/Readme.md

 ### 2️⃣ Docker Compose Mode (Dynamic Setup)

-- Uses `docker-compose.yml` to launch multiple services.
+- Uses `docker-compose.yml` to launch the service.
-- Dynamically compiles Java sources before starting the submodel service.
+- Dynamically compiles Java sources while starting the submodel service.
 - Ideal for **flexibility**, allowing modifications and extensions without rebuilding the image.
 - **Note:** Typically, JAR files are built outside Docker Compose and mounted from the host system.
-However, in this setup, the JAR is generated within the `code-generator-jar` service to illustrate the build process and demonstrate the need for `aas4j` during compilation.
-At runtime, `aas4j` is not required.
+During compilation you need the `aas4j-model` dependency.
+At runtime, `aas4j` is already provided.

 ---

 ## ⚙️ Docker Compose Configuration

-The **[docker-compose.yml](docker-compose.yml)** file defines two primary services:
+The **[docker-compose.yml](docker-compose.yml)** file defines one the submodel service for demonstration:

-1. **`code-generator-jar`**: Compiles Java sources at runtime and provides a JAR file.
-2. **`submodel-service`**: Loads precompiled JARs and dynamically compiles additional sources.

 ### 📂 Volume Mappings